AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 Make sure you can update the SFTP passwords in whatever tool or script you use to connect to the SFTP site (for example, an SFTP client, automated script, or third-party platform).

+All clients should be connecting via SFTP with password as a fallback.

 <!--

 Probably need to add a step that says to update the password in whatever client(s) they are using to connect to the ftp server.